gia-guar/JARVIS-ChatGPT/README.md

 # TUTORIAL
 ## GitHub overview
 **MAIN** script you should run: `openai_api_chatbot.py` if you want to use the latest version of the OpenAI API.
-If you rely on the wrapper open `openai_wrapper_chatbot.py` instead. `da_vinci_demo.py` is a simple script that sends single prompts to chatgpt (no chat possible); you should verify the wrapper works properly with `chatgpt_wrapper_demo.py` if you want to use the wrapper. `get_audio.py` stores all the functions to handle mic interactions.<br>The remaining scripts are supplementary to the voice generation and should not be edited.
+If you rely on the wrapper open `openai_wrapper_chatbot.py` instead. `demos\da_vinci_demo.py` is a simple script that sends single prompts to chatgpt (no chat possible); you should verify the wrapper works properly with `demos\chatgpt_wrapper_demo.py` if you want to use the wrapper. `Assistant\` stores all the functions to handle mic interactions and Assistant status.<br>The remaining scripts are supplementary to the voice generation and should not be edited.

 ## Step 1: installation, accounts, APIs...
 - Verify your graphic engine and CUDA version are compatible with pytorch by running `torch.cuda.is_available()` and `torch.cuda.get_device_name(0)`;
 - Get the OpenAI API from their official website.
 This will allow to send and recieve material to Whisper and ChatGPT.
-- Authorize yorself by copying-pasting the API key inside `openai.api_key = 'your key'` (edit these code lines on the **MAIN** script with your key);
+- Authorize yourself by copying-pasting the API key inside `openai.api_key = 'your-key'` (edit these code lines on the **MAIN** script with your key);
 - Get a IBM Cloud account up and running by following the youtube video (it will require a credit card at some point but there is a service that allows limited usage free of charge);
-- Copy-paste the url and the api key when authorizing and setting up the cloud service inside the __main__() function of the principal script;
+- Copy-paste the url and the api key when authorizing and setting up the cloud service inside the principal script;
-- [WARNING] If you get errors try to run demos ( *_demo.py) to see if the probelm is with openai/wrapper.
-In case: check `pip openai --version`; if the problem is with the wrapper, check if you followed the instructions at the author's github and try to run `chatgpt install` with an open chrome tab; this got me some trouble at first as well.
+- [WARNING] If you get errors try to run demos ( ``/demos``) to see if the probelm is with openai/wrapper.
+In case: check `pip openai --version`; if the problem is with the wrapper, check if you followed the instructions at the author's github and try to run `chatgpt install` with an open chrome tab; this got me some troubles at first as well.

 ## Step 2: Language suppport
 - To have answers spoken in your language you should first check if your language is supported by the speech generator at __https://cloud.ibm.com/docs/text-to-speech?topic=text-to-speech-voices__;
-- If it's supported, add or change the `voice` variable inside the `say()` function (e.g. for japanese add an entry *'ja':'ja-JP_EmiV3Voice'*, italian  *'it':'it-IT_FrancescaV3Voice'* is already added since I am italian);<br>
+- If it's supported, add or change the ``self.languages = {'en': "English",'it': "Italian",# add yours}`` inside `Assistant/VirtualAssistant.py``.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/49094051/224839783-85ee6733-53d3-4d11-845c-5eb10c10c3f3.PNG"/>